Menu

 Placing a value on a small business can be one of the more complicated tasks that comes up in the divorce process and will likely require the advice of an expert that specialized in business valuation.
 When provided proper information, a business valuation expert can help make sense of all the information that may be foreign to you and can also provide input on whether you would benefit more from coming to a settlement or proceeding to a trial.
 Prior to hiring a business valuation expert, it is important to discuss the cost benefit analysis with your attorney.
 Once it is decided that an expert is necessary in your case, the parties can choose to hire an expert independently, or jointly.
 In many cases, the parties will agree to split the cost of an expert by retaining the expert jointly.
 From a financial standpoint retaining a joint expert may seem like a no-brainer, but issues with joint retention of an expert can arise, especially when one of the parties is not happy with the joint expert’s valuation.

-Before going to trial, it is important to collect as much information as possible about the closely held business.
+Before going to trial, collect as much information as possible about the closely held business.
 In order to properly prepare a business valuation expert will require relevant information such as financial documents, balance sheets, and documents regarding compensation and benefits provided to employees.
 If you do not have these documents in your custody or control, they can be requested through the discovery process.
 Once your expert has enough information, they can begin conducting their valuation of the business.

 Massachusetts Probate and Family Courts are no strangers to issues relating to valuations of closely held business.
 There is well-established case law which discusses the problems of valuing a closely held business.
 For purposes of context, the following are just a few examples of how Massachusetts courts have ruled on this issue in the past: